 - The neck is visibly bowed inward or outward

-- You’re generally unhappy with how the guitar plays or sounds
+- You’re unhappy with how the guitar plays or sounds

 Is a guitar setup worth it?

-In many cases you will also get advice on correct maintenance for your instrument that will allow you to get the best out of the guitar and help you maintain and care for the guitar over the longer term.
-For example, a technician may recommend equipment that address humidity concerns.
+In many cases, you will also get advice on correct maintenance for your instrument that will allow you to get the best out of the guitar and help you maintain and care for the guitar over the longer term.
+For example, a technician may recommend equipment that addresses humidity concerns.

-In a nutshell, the difference in terms of playability e.g. if you have your action adjusted to an ideal height, or your intonation problems corrected, or your guitar more reliably remains in tune, can be the difference between a guitar that spends most of its time leaning against a wall due to a poor playing experience and one that is being played regularly and helps you make regular progress.
+In a nutshell, the difference in terms of playability e.g. if you have your action adjusted to an ideal height, or your intonation problems corrected, or your guitar more reliably remains in tune, can be the difference between a guitar that spends most of its time leaning against a wall and one that is being played regularly.

 What’s Involved in a guitar setup?

-If you think about the physics of your acoustic guitar, and the tension placed on the neck, the neck joint, the bridge and soundboard.
-Not to mention the mechanics of playing the guitar and how the wear and tear involved impacts on components such as fret wires it’s little wonder our guitars occasionally need adjustments made to keep them in tip-top shape.
+If you consider the physics of your acoustic guitar, and the tension placed on the neck, the neck joint, the bridge, and the soundboard.
+Not to mention the mechanics of playing the guitar and how the wear and tear involved impacts components such as fret wires it’s little wonder our guitars occasionally need adjustments to keep them in tip-top shape.